 What is the Great Southern Food in Southern California Challenge?
 Click here for the low-down.
-(And click on any photo below to enlarge it.)
+Want to see reviews of all stops on our tour?
+Same link.
+And click on any photo below to enlarge it.

 Our second stop on the GSFiSCC was South, 3001 Wilshire Blvd., Santa Monica, 90403.